 Typically, you need to allow the drywall compound to dry for 24 hours before applying a second coat.
 Apply two coats, then sand it down with a sanding block so it’s nice and smooth, and you’re good to go.

-Step 3: Apply Thinset
+Step 3: Apply Tile Adhesive

 I like to work with pre-mixed thinset – it’s definitely more expensive, but in my mind, it’s worth the cost to not have to deal with mixing it to the perfect consistency.
 Trust me.
 Mixing thinset is not fun.

-Decide on the area you’re going to start on, then use your trowel to scoop up some thinset.
+Decide on the area you’re going to start on, then use your notched trowel to scoop up some thinset.
 Apply it directly to the wall with the smooth edge of the trowel at a 45-ish degree angle.
 Don’t be shy about it – you want a nice, thick layer.

 Once you’ve applied the thinset to the entire section you’re working on, flip it around to the notched side and run that horizontally through the thinset (again, at a 45-degree angle) to create ridges in the thinset.
 It’ll look a little something like this:

-Step 4: Place Your Tiles in a Subway Pattern
+Step 4: Place Your Tiles

-Once your thinset is applied to your section, you can begin laying tile!
 Grab your first one and line it up with the beginning of your section.
-To begin, I started on one side of my kitchen (the side by the refrigerator because it’s the least visible – in case I had a bit of a learning curve!), and put some painter’s tape along the edge of where I wanted my tile to be, just to keep me on track (and save me from cleaning up rogue thinset later).
+To begin, I started on one side of my kitchen.
+I chose the side by the refrigerator because it’s the least visible – in case I had a bit of a learning curve.
+Draw a straight line on the wall with a pencil to make sure the tiles line up appropriately.

 To apply your tile in a subway pattern, just start with a full piece of tile on your first row, then cut a piece of tile in half to start your second row.
 Continue that pattern and you’ll end up with the coveted and classic subway pattern.